simdjson/simdjson/doc/basics.md

   > IMPORTANT NOTE: values can only be parsed once.
 Since documents are *iterators*, once you have
   > parsed a value (such as by casting to double), you cannot get at it again.
 * **Field Access:** To get the value of the "foo" field in an object, use `object["foo"]`.
-This will scan through the object looking for the field with the matching string.
+This will scan through the object looking for the field with the matching string, doing a character-by-character comparison.

+  > NOTE: JSON allows you to escape characters in keys.
+E.g., the key `"date"` may be written as
-  > NOTE: simdjson does *not* unescape keys when matching.
-This is not generally a problem for
+  > `"\u0064\u0061\u0074\u0065"`.
+By default, simdjson does *not* unescape keys when matching by default.
-  > applications with well-defined key names (which generally do not use escapes).
-If you do need this
-  > support, it's best to iterate through the object fields to find the field you are looking for.
-The
+  > Thus if you search for the key `"date"` and the JSON document uses `"\u0064\u0061\u0074\u0065"`
+  > as a key, it will not be recognized.
+This is not generally a problem.
+Nevertheless, if you do need
-  > method `unescaped_key()` provides the desired unescaped keys by parsing and writing out the
+  > to support escaped keys, the method `unescaped_key()` provides the desired unescaped keys by
-  > unescaped keys to a string buffer and returning a `std::string_view` instance.
-You should expect
+  > parsing and writing out the unescaped keys to a string buffer and returning a `std::string_view`
-  > a performance penalty when using `unescaped_key()`.
+  > instance.
+You should expect a performance penalty when using `unescaped_key()`.
   > ```c++
   > auto json = R"({"k\u0065y": 1})"_padded;
   > ondemand::parser parser;